General national economic measures

 Social media campaign to promote music during the crisis

-- NCFA – National Campaign for the Arts - calls upon Government and political parties to ensure that the arts sector is not left behind in the huge task of recovery planning for Ireland: here.
+- NCFA – National Campaign for the Arts - called upon Government and political parties to ensure that the arts sector was not left behind in the huge task of recovery planning for Ireland: here.
 This was granted on 16th June 2020 (see above).

 Local programmes supported by EU funds covering music

-Microfinance Ireland benefits from a guarantee funded by the European Union under the programme for Employment and Social Innovation (EaSI).
+Microfinance Ireland benefitted from a guarantee funded by the European Union under the programme for Employment and Social Innovation (EaSI).

 Business and other expected losses

-Culture Ireland is measuring the impacts of the crisis on the sector through a questionnaire: here.
+Culture Ireland measured the impact of the crisis on the sector through a questionnaire: here.

-- First Music Contact is conducting regular surveys to assess losses: here.
+- First Music Contact conducted regular surveys to assess losses: here.

-- The Arts Council of Ireland is assessing losses from it’s 340 funded clients and a survey of Individual Artists: here.
+- The Arts Council of Ireland assessed losses from it’s 340 funded clients and ran a survey of Individual Artists: here.